docksal/docksal/docs/phpcs.md

 # Using PHP Code Sniffer (phpcs) with Drude

-phpcs is readily available in up-to-date version cli container.
+phpcs is readily available in up-to-date version of cli container.

 ## Using as custom dsh command